 Interior doors smaller than the front door

-It is common for the main entry to be wider than bedroom, office, or bonus-room doors.
-If the chair is going anywhere other than the main living area, measure those secondary openings too.
+The main entry may be wide enough, but bedroom, office, den, or upstairs doors may be tighter.
+If the chair is not going into the main living area, measure secondary openings carefully.

-A staircase may seem wide enough until the landing turn becomes the real bottleneck.
-This is especially common in townhomes and multi-level homes.
+A staircase can look wide enough until the landing becomes the bottleneck.
+This is common in townhomes, split-level homes, and upstairs installations.

 Apartment and condo access points

-If your main question is where the chair should sit after it arrives, including wall clearance, outlet access, ventilation, and traffic flow, use the massage chair placement guide.
-Delivery fit and room placement are related, but they are different owner jobs.
+If your main question is where the chair should sit after delivery, including wall clearance, outlet access, ventilation, and walking space, read the massage chair room placement guide.

-If you are also comparing what kind of support is available after purchase, including service expectations and coverage language, read the guide to massage chair warranty and in-home service.
+If you are comparing support after purchase, including service expectations and coverage language, read the massage chair warranty and in-home service guide.
 That page owns support and service planning, not entry-path logistics.

 Pre-Purchase Delivery Checklist